Inverse Dynamic Problem for the Dirac System on Finite Metric Tree Graphs and the Leaf Peeling Method

 \section{Introduction}

-\quad This paper is devoted to solving the inverse problem for a 1-D Dirac system on finite metric tree graphs.

-Under quantum graphs we understand a one-dimensional simplicial complex equipped with a differential operator on the edges coupled by matching conditions at each internal vertex (for more details see \cite{Kuchment}).
-Its theory is widely applied to problems in chemistry, mathematics, physics, engineering, and other sciences.
+\quad Under metric graphs or differential equation networks (DENs) we understand differential operators on geometric graphs coupled by certain vertex matching conditions (for more details see \cite{Kuchment}).
+Its theory plays a fundamental role in many sciences and engineering.
+The range for the applications of DENs is wide (see, for instance, \cite{2020_Avdonin_Edward}).

 In recent years, the study of the Dirac operator on metric graphs has generated a growing interest (see, e.g., \cite{2016_Adamyan}, and the list of references therein).
-It has been used to build models for electronic properties of graphene \cite{2009_Neto_Peres}, propagation of electromagnetic waves in graphene-like photonic crystals (see \cite{2015_Dietz}), ultracold matter in optical lattices and many others (see, e.g., \cite{2021_Borrelli_Carlone_1}, \cite{2021_Borrelli_Carlone_2}, and references therein).
+It has been used to build models for electronic properties of graphene \cite{2009_Neto_Peres}, propagation of electromagnetic waves in graphene-like photonic crystals \cite{2015_Dietz}, ultracold matter in optical lattices and many others (see, e.g., \cite{2021_Borrelli_Carlone_1}, \cite{2021_Borrelli_Carlone_2}, and references therein).

-The free Dirac operator on compact and noncompact graphs has been applied to spatially one-dimensional quantum mechanical problems (see, e.g., \cite{1990_Bulla_Trenkler}).
+The Dirac operator on compact and non-compact graphs has been applied to spatially one-dimensional quantum mechanical problems (see, e.g., \cite{1990_Bulla_Trenkler}).